|Leeds - A City of Music|

 Leeds Philharmonic Chorus and Leeds Festival Chorus present major choral works in partnership with Leeds International Concert Season and also promote their own concerts in Leeds Town Hall.
 Both choirs broadcast regularly and appear in other major venues such as Manchester’s Bridgewater Hall.
 Leeds Guild of Singers likewise give regular concerts in Leeds and across the region.

-The presence of several thriving amateur opera groups underlines the city's importance as a seedbed for home grown talent.
+The presence of several thriving amateur opera groups underlines the city’s importance as a seedbed for home grown talent.
 Leeds Youth Opera, founded in 1971 to give young people the opportunity to perform in fully staged operas, remains unique in this country.
-Nearly 60 operas including modern works by Benjamin Britten, Philip Glass and Stephen Sondheim have been staged since LYO's inception.
+Nearly sixty operas including modern works by Benjamin Bitten, Philip Glass and Stephen Sondheim have been staged since LYO’s inception.

 A Centre of Learning with a leading Conservatoire and the renowned School of Music at the University of Leeds

 Since modest beginnings in 1961 as Leeds Music Centre, Leeds College of Music has become the country’s largest college of music and is recognised as one of the UK’s leading conservatoires.
 Leeds College of Music and the renowned School of Music at the University of Leeds have added an exciting dimension to the musical life of the Leeds City Region over the past four decades.

 Both institutions promote busy performance schedules featuring their respective orchestral, instrumental and vocal ensembles.
 The University’s music programme is centred mainly on the elegant Clothworkers Centenary Concert hall and features established artists (including distinguished alumni) and students of the School of Music.
 The programme also reflects the work of the various research centres at the School.